Digital Marketing Trends That Will Continue in 2023

 Step 1 is to connect to quality data sources.
 There is a dedicated analytics tool for every marketing channel out there.

-For example, if you want to take advantage of organic search, you will need a premium SEO tool like Ahrefs.
+For example, if you want to take advantage of organic search, you will need a premium SEO tool.
 Such a tool is your ticket to the vast pool of global search demand and backlinks data.

 With the right SEO tools, you can also peep at your competitors’ data and see where you can improve.